FRC / Vision / Controls

 Java Control Loop

-Structured the robot loop around sensor updates, PID correction, and safe fallback behavior when targets were lost.
+Structured the robot loop around sensor refresh, PID correction, and fallback handling so the turret behaved predictably when targets dropped out.

 ML-assisted Tuning